-Predictive equipment maintenance is the ultimate goal of many digital initiatives in heavy industries, but the reality is much more difficult than operators may anticipate.
+Predictive equipment maintenance is the ultimate goal of many digital initiatives in heavy industries.
+However, the reality is much more difficult than operators may anticipate.
 In this article, I discuss the path to predictive maintenance, including common challenges and pitfalls.

 Unplanned downtime becomes a thing of the past.
 This future state of fully automated, universal predictive equipment maintenance is a big idea.